michalzard/coffee_eshop/README.md

 /login and register remove pw field from response

-/commerce.cart.delete() if unable to login to create diff cart_id for new cx

-Checkout -> finish displaying of products

-Scroll to top again not working !!!!
 Scroll slide transition not working on desktop bcs of conditional rendering

-Refactor Header

-Refactor Cart Drawer

-onProduct AddToCart check if person is logged in

 ```
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).